-This year has been unlike any other, but students, staff, and faculty alike stepped up to take vital prevention measures seriously and slow the spread of COVID-19.
-We welcome new and returning residents to join our continued commitment to the health and safety of everyone on campus.
-Follow health and safety precautions and remember to lies low, get tested, and isolate.
+We know there is no way to ensure full protection from COVID-19, but we are in this together.
+Students, staff, and faculty have all stepped up to take vital prevention measures seriously and slow the spread of COVID-19.
+We welcome residents and guests to join our continued commitment to the health and safety of everyone on campus.
+Visit the Safe Campus website for more details.

 Health and Safety

 Community safety remains a top priority.
 Maintaining your vaccination status, wearing masks, getting tested, and practicing other healthy behaviors are pivotal to reducing the spread of COVID-19.
 It is up to each of us to continue to take precautions to keep our community safe and reduce transmission on campus.

 Note: N95-type face masks are still expected for individuals who are completing isolation on campus whenever you are outside of your bedroom.

 If a resident needs to complete isolation on campus, they will either stay in their own space or request the use of an emergency space.

 If you need to use an emergency space, we recommend students bring enough supplies for up to 10 days.
 See our packing list for more suggestions.

 During your isolation, you must remain out of public places.
 This includes lounges, lobbies, study spaces, the information desk, hallways, and other common areas.
 The only reason to leave your space is to go to your assigned bathroom, to be tested for COVID-19, to retrieve food or critical packages, or to go to a critical medical appointment.
 N95-type masks are required at all times you are outside of your isolation space.

 Do not interact with others in person.
 People with active COVID-19 need to physically separate from others to ensure mutual health and safety.
 You should not use public transportation or ride-sharing.